Clifton893/100-days-of-code/log.md

 ## Log

+### Day 86: January 17, 2022
+- Introduced to event listeners in Python.

 ### Mental Health Break: January 11 - 16, 2022
 - The previous week was a rush of long shifts, technical interviews and an active job hunt, and some stressful stuff in life that popped up.
 - So, instead of half-assing the #100 Days of Code through this stretch, I took a mental health break.